What Israel Is Doing

 IAGS → Full Resolution PDF ↗Gaza Humanitarian Response — Post-Ceasefire Situation Reports

 OCHA's ongoing weekly situation reports documenting continued killings, aid restrictions, and humanitarian conditions since the October 2025 ceasefire.
-As of Feb 11, 2026: 1,591 killed since ceasefire.
+As of April 2026: 823+ killed since the October 10 ceasefire (Ministry of Health); ceasefire violations documented at 2,400+.

 OCHA → Situation Report No. 67 ↗UN Genocide Convention, Article II (1948)